 What are the accommodations and how much does it cost?

-For the first time this year, we’re presenting all inclusive per person fees that include 2 nights lodging, 2 breakfasts in the dining hall and a 1 “catered” pizza and salad dinner at the boat house.
+The all inclusive per person fee includes 2 nights lodging, 2 breakfasts in the dining hall and a “catered” pizza and salad dinner at the boat house.

 We have three lodging options:

 Very Private The familiar “Health Center” is a heated dorm-style cabin with private accommodations (your family/party guaranteed their own room), bunk and twin beds; bathrooms and showers down the hall.
 No top bunks. $200 per person (includes 2 nights lodging, 2 breakfasts and 1 pizza and salad dinner)

 Semi Private The same “Health Center” as above with semi-private (4-6 per room) accommodations, bunk and twin beds; bathrooms and showers down the hall. $160 per person (includes 2 nights lodging, 2 breakfasts and 1 pizza and salad dinner)

 Less Private Just down the road past the Dining Hall is a “Convenience Cabin” that features all the facilities of the Health Center, but with less privacy: All the bunk beds are in a large shared area. $130 per person (includes 2 nights lodging, 2 breakfasts and 1 pizza and salad dinner)

 If you or anyone in your party prefers to not join us for any of these meals, please note that on your reservation form and we will deduct the meal costs from your total due.

 Lodging and meal costs should not be an obstacle to anyone’s attendance.
 Financial assistance is available.